wso2/WSO2-Training/README.md

 <h1>WSO2 Standard Training Material</h1>

-Welcome to the home of WSO2 training material.
-You can follow these self-paced courses at [WSO2 Self-Paced Training](http://lms.wso2.com/).
+Welcome to the WSO2 Training Materials repository.
+The Training Platform (LMS) is currently under maintenance and will be back shortly.
+In the meantime, you can access the latest course content below.

 WSO2 training material is shared under the [CC By 4.0](https://creativecommons.org/licenses/by/4.0/) and can be used as desired as long as it is attributed to WSO2.
 The curriculum is copyrighted to WSO2 and should not be modified but can be used as a base document.

-If you have more information or suggestions for the training material, contact WSO2 Training on training@wso2.com.
+If you need more information or have any suggestions please contact WSO2 Training on training@wso2.com.

 =========================